FirelyTeam/firely-net-sdk/README.md

-This is the support API for working with the DSTU version of [HL7 FHIR][1] on the .NET platform.
+This is the support API for working with the DSTU version of [HL7 FHIR][1] on the Microsoft .NET (dotnet) platform.
 The API deals with the HTTP and wire format, so you can write code like this to manipulate a patient's data:

 	var client = new FhirClient("http://spark.furore.com/fhir");

-	var pat = client.Read<Patient>("1");
+	var pat = client.Read<Patient>(new Uri("Patient/1"));
 	pat.Resource.Name.Add(HumanName.ForFamily("Kramer")
     	 .WithGiven("Ewout"));